Paul Lorigan leads a research based clinical medicine, specialising in developing new treatments for malignant melanoma.

 Leading research at an international level as a major contributor (currently UK PI for two ongoing studies) and author on nearly all of the most important international studies in small cell lung cancer in the last five years and continuing to lead for the Lung group in this area.

 Paul Lorigan is a Professor of Medical Oncology at the University of Manchester and Honorary Consultant Medical Oncologist at the Christie NHS Foundation Trust.
-He leads a research based clinical medicine, specialising in developing new treatments for malignant melanoma.
-He is Chair Elect of Melanoma Focus (www.melanomafocus.org), the UK national charity dedicated to research, treatment, education and information for clinical teams treating melanoma patients, for patients and their families.
-Previously he chaired the UK NCRI Melanoma Clinical Studies Group from 2006 to 2012 transforming it from failing to successful, and is a member of the EORTC Melanoma Group and a number of other research groups.
-He is principal investigator on a number of international clinical trials.
-The Manchester group are international leaders in research and treatment of melanoma, with expertise in signalling pathways (Professor Richard Marais) circulating tumour cells (Professor Caroline Dive), immunotherapy and adoptive cell therapy (Professor Robert Hawkins), and pre-clinical melanoma models (Dr Claudia Wellbrock, Dr Adam Hurlstone).
+He leads a research based clinical practice, specialising in developing new treatments for malignant melanoma.
+He is Chair of Melanoma Focus (www.melanomafocus.org), the UK national charity dedicated to research, treatment, education and information for clinical teams treating melanoma patients, for patients and their families.
+He also chairs the EORTC Melanoma Group Advanced Disease Subgroup and previously he chaired the UK NCRI Melanoma Clinical Studies Group from 2006 to 2012.
+The Manchester group are international leaders in research and treatment of melanoma, with expertise in signalling pathways (Professor Richard Marais) circulating tumour cells (Professor Caroline Dive), immunotherapy and adoptive cell therapy (Professor Robert Hawkins, Dr Santiago Zelenay), and pre-clinical melanoma models (Dr Claudia Wellbrock, Dr Adam Hurlstone).
 Manchester is the only centre in the UK able to deliver Adoptive Cell Therapy for melanoma, and only one of three in Europe.
 Paul Lorigan leads the clinical team that works closely with these groups, developing a model of pesonalised medicine in melanoma.
-This also allows a link between research in targeted therapy and immunotherapy, and greatly strengthens the centre's research output and competitive ability with the other five to six main centres leading internationally in this area.
-Paul Lorigan has been involved in a number of other projects.
-He was expert advisor to NICE in the Single Technology Appraisals (STA) of both ipilimumab and vemurafenib, is an advisor to Factor 50, and is a member of the Melanoma Forum.
-He also acts in the advisory capacity to many national and international groups.
-He is principal investigator on a number of international studies in this area and has been a co-author on many of the definitive studies in the last 10 years.
-Professor Lorigan has published over 100 peer reviewed papers.

 Memberships of committees and professional bodies